-At age 11, kids aren't quite ready for the rigors of a part-time job but may want to find ways to earn their own money.
+At age 11, kids aren't quite ready for the rigors of a part-time job, but they may want to find ways to earn their own money.
 They're starting to assert their independence and are at a prime age for some added responsibility.
-Plus, it never hurts to let tweens know how much those trinkets at the mall or that iPhone app actually cost in terms of work hours to give them a greater sense of fiscal awareness.
+Plus, it never hurts to let tweens know how much those trinkets at the mall or that iPhone app actually costs in terms of work hours to give them a greater sense of fiscal awareness.
 Luckily, there are many ways to earn money that most enterprising 11-year-olds can handle.

-It will be up to you as the parent to make sure your 11-year-old is being treated fairly by his "employer," and that they're being paid fairly and on time.
+It will be up to you as the parent to make sure your 11-year-old is being treated fairly by his employer and that they're being paid fairly and on time.